What is an extended warranty?

 When deciding whether to purchase an appliance extended warranty, weigh the repair cost, the warranty’s terms and the appliance's reliability.
 Appliances like refrigerators, washers and dryers, which are costly to repair and crucial for daily life, are often good candidates for extended warranties.

-Additionally, high-end models with sophisticated features, such as smart ovens or built-in microwaves, might also justify the extra protection to safeguard against expensive repairs.
+Additionally, high-end appliances with sophisticated features, such as smart ovens or built-in microwaves, might also justify the extra protection to safeguard against expensive repairs.
+Although there are exceptions, in most cases it’s best to decline an extended warranty for small appliances, older appliances and budget models.